anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <a name="3.6.2"></a>
 ### 3.6.2 Storage Implementation Stereotypes

-The follow set of storage implementations outline some of the most prevalent stereotypical storage implementations.
+The following set of storage implementations outline some of the most prevalent stereotypical storage implementations.

 The first of these are for Data Centre Storage cases, with stereotypes of:
 * Dedicated storage appliance - is is able to provide network based storage via iSCSI, NFS/CIFS with potentially virtual NFS capability which allows establishment of storage tenancies each having there own virtual storage servcies which are exposed on their own network,